Nature of the north The Northern Lights

 Powerful instances of the Northern Lights can even produce audible sounds such as murmurs and bangs.
 This show of light and sound is an unbelievable experience in the otherwise dim and silent Lapland nature.

-The Northern Lights can appear and disappear in seconds, but normally their dance lasts a few minutes, even hours, sometimes weakening and sometimes strengthening.
-The Finnish Meteorological Institute’s website has a Northern Lights forecast which you can follow.
+The Finnish Meteorological Institute’s website and the Space Weather Centre has a Northern Lights forecast which you can follow.
 If the forecast is good and it’s a beautiful Northern Lights photograph you’re after, try heading for the Lokka dam: there you can photograph the fires of the sky dancing above the lake and the Nattanen fells.

 At the start of the winter, before the snow, good Northern Lights photography spots include the Ilmakkiaapa birdwatching tower, the Siurunmaa birdwatching tower and the viewing tower along Paavo’s Path.

 While visiting Luosto you have access to Aurora Alert Realtime northern lights alarm system, free of charge!
+Other useful Northern Lights applications are My Aurora Forecast and Aurora Labs: Aurora Forecast.

 Did you know, that you can learn more about northern lights in Sodankylä all year round?
 See more details about Arctic Academy.